Skip to main content

 Events in Arta

-Sant Antoni Festival
+Sant Antoni festival

-Sant Salvador Festival
+Sant Salvador festival

-The patron saint of Arta is Sant Salvador and festivities in his honour take place during the first week of August.
+The patron saint of Artà is Sant Salvador and festivities in his honour take place during the first week of August.
 You can expect concerts, art exhibitions, parades and parties throughout the week.
 Celebrations end with fireworks on the final night.

 Fira d'Artà

-The town also celebrates an autumnal fair, known as the Fira d’Arta, which is held on the second Sunday of September each year.
+The town also celebrates an autumnal fair, known as the Fira d’Artà, which is held on the second Sunday of September each year.
 This is a traditional agricultural fair with markets and agricultural exhibitions, children's activities, sporting events and more.
 Foodies might be interested in visiting some of the restaurants serving up local dishes especially for the event.

 Things to do in Arta

-Shopping
+Shopping in Artà

-There are some artisan shops selling traditional ceramics and textiles, along with "llatra", traditional products made by braiding palm leaves (baskets and bags are particularly popular in this craft).
+Exploring on foot is the perfect past time and you'll find numerous artisan shops selling traditional ceramics and textiles, along with "llatra", traditional products made by braiding palm leaves (baskets and bags are particularly popular in this craft).
 Artà Market is held on Tuesday mornings on Plaça Conqueridor, this is the best place to pick up some traditional Mallorcan woven baskets, textiles, pottery and of course fresh fruit and vegetables.

 Hotels in Arta

 There are a couple of nice hotels within Arta itself, while in the surrounding area you will find some handsome, small rural establishments ideal for a peaceful country escapade.
-If you are a large group, then there are also fincas and more modern villas available to rent on the outskirts of town.

-Hotels in the town centre
+Hotels in Artà

 Countryside fincas